aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 In version 3 preview 3 version of this pseudo code, the route mapping is passed to `UseEndpointRouteResolverMiddleware` and there does not exist a `UseEndpointDispatcherMiddleware` at the end of the pipeline.
 This is because the ASP.NET framework itself will implicitly dispatch the resolved endpoint at the end of the request pipeline.

-So in version 3 preview 3 the code has the form below:
+So the pseudocode representing version 3 preview 3 has the form below:

 ```csharp
 public void Configure(IApplicationBuilder app